 Hardest punch received by the SMEs as they are dependent on a short cash cycle which has been affected as a result of supply chain disruption and loss of sales

 To gauge the gravity of the crisis, LightCastle Partners and Sheba.xyz joined hands to conduct a study of the SME sector.
-Primary research spanning 230 respondents was conducted across all the eight divisions.
-Major industries include agriculture, poultry, dairy, fisheries, jute diversified product, retail store, food processing, & services (tailoring, electrical, laundry, mobile recharge & MFS shop).
+Primary research spanning 230 respondents was conducted across all eight divisions.
+Major industries include agriculture, poultry, dairy, fisheries, jute diversified product, retail stores, food processing, & services (tailoring, electrical, laundry, mobile recharge & MFS shop).
 From the research, some insightful responses are presented below:

 42% of enterprises have cut back their marketing expenditure while 23% have done the same in distribution.
 This implies businesses are taking initial cuts on these two fronts to save some funds.
 It is also worth mentioning that 32% of the enterprises operated on their own facility – hence did not incur any rental expenses.

 With respect to salary, 24% have cut down either to 0 or less than 10%.
 This indicates employees are already being laid off.
 This engenders concern as SMEs are one of the biggest employers in Bangladesh — they going down this route could end up with thousands of people becoming unemployed in a matter of months.

 Due to the current lockdown, enterprises not related to emergency food and medicine are suffering immensely.
 SMEs related to services and production of generic items such as jute, handicrafts, light engineering among others have been hit the hardest as they are unable to maintain liquidity and operational activities.
 According to the survey, 68% of SMEs reported that they will have to permanently shut down their business if the lockdown persists for more than 4 months.